 - When ready to assemble the cake, level the sponges if needed

-- Divide the frosting between two seperate bowls
+- Divide the frosting between two separate bowls

 - Take the Mini Eggs, place in a food bad & smash with a rolling pin to break them up